AmarooHQ/whitepaper/README.md

 - the Makefile presumes you're running this in a linux environment
 - you'll need: make, pandoc v2.5, latexmk, git
 - ubuntu pkgs: `texlive-science`, `texlive-extra-utils`, `texlive-latex-extra`, `gnuplot`
+- nodejs and npm (for purescript, for complexity tables generator)

 if you run into compile errors, you could try installing `texlive-full` -- not a great workaround but does solve some issues (b/c apparently we have a missing dep) -- or just use the docker build via `make docker-build && make docker`

+To compile the complexity tables generator: `cd includes/ut/complexity/ut-complexity-gen-purs && npm i && npm run bundle-for-wp`

 ### "supported" build env